Round Bottom Background

 Who Conducts The Child Custody Evaluation?

-Depending on the local District Court the Order for Child Custody Evaluation comes from, this can change.
-In Johnson County, KS, there is a specific Domestic Section of local Court Services, and it is this Section of Court Services, and its employees, who conduct the evaluations.
-These individuals are specifically trained in the process, and generally possess some form of background or degree in social work or other like fields of study.
+Depending on the local District Court that issued the Order for Child Custody Evaluation, this may change.
+In Johnson County, Kansas, there is a specific Domestic Section of local Court Services, and it is this Section and its employees who conduct the evaluations.
+These individuals are specifically trained in the process and generally possess a background or degree in social work or related fields.
 Some other counties have direct county employees who conduct the evaluations as well.

 In contrast, in more rural counties in Kansas, it is not uncommon for the Court to outsource such evaluations to approved third-party providers.
 But again, the Court will make this decision.
-If the matter is referred out to a third-party agency or individual, the Court or the parties attorneys will often times have handpicked or selected this agency or individual, and they too historically have similar training or experience in social work or other like fields of study.
+If the matter is referred to a third-party agency or individual, the Court or the parties' attorneys will often have handpicked or selected this agency or individual, and they, too, historically have similar training or experience in social work or other related fields of study.

 Who Chooses The Custody Evaluator?

 It can differ from case to case.
-Generally, however, either the Court selects and appoints the evaluator, or in cases where both sides are represented by counsel, there are situations where the attorneys will have discussed ahead of time both that they need an evaluation, and further who the evaluator should be.
-If the parties and counsel come to Court with an agreement as to who should conduct an evaluation (assuming it is not by Court Services, but some outside third-party or agency), Judges will often times respect that agreement and seek to honor it and appoint the evaluator agreed upon by the parties.
+Generally, however, either the Court selects and appoints the evaluator, or, in cases where counsel represents both sides, the attorneys will have discussed ahead of time that they need an evaluation and, further, who the evaluator should be.
+If the parties and counsel come to Court with an agreement as to who should conduct an assessment (assuming the Court does not act on it, but rather an outside third-party or agency), Judges will often respect that agreement and seek to honor it by appointing the evaluator agreed upon by the parties.

 If We Have A Choice In Choosing The Guardian Ad Litem Or The Evaluator, What Criteria Should We Be Looking At?

 The short answer is: experience.
-Unfortunately, most individuals dealing with these potential phases of a divorce or custody dispute have little to no experience in dealing with same, and therefore would naturally not have a lot of insight here.
-This is why traditionally the Court will always appoint someone itself if you have two parties, and neither has an attorney.
-If, however, one or both sides do have an attorney, the best place to go for options would be to that attorney, as he or she will have very likely dealt with both of these processes in the past, and can recommend good GALs or Custody Evaluators.
+Unfortunately, most individuals dealing with these potential phases of a divorce or custody dispute have little to no experience with them and therefore would not have much insight.
+This is why, traditionally, the Court will always appoint someone itself when there are two parties and neither has an attorney.
+If, however, one or both sides do have an attorney, the best place to go for options would be to that attorney, as he or she will have very likely dealt with both processes in the past and can recommend good GALs or Custody Evaluators.

 Who Pays For The Child Custody Evaluation?

 Once more, this can, and often does, differ from case to case.
-Generally speaking, however, Court’s typical order the parties to split the cost.
-With the cost being split either 50/50, or in proportion to income (e.g., if one party makes 30% of total party income, and the other 70%, that is how the Court would split the cost).
+Generally speaking, however, the Court typically orders the parties to split the costs, with the split either 50/50 or in proportion to income (e.g., if one party earns 30% of the total party income and the other 70%, that is how the Court would split the costs).

-There are situations however where the Court may order one party to pay 100% of the cost up front.
-If this is done, the Court would also typically reserve jurisdiction to reapportion those fees at a later date assuming reapportionment was warranted.
+There are, however, situations in which the Court may order one party to pay 100% of the costs up front.
+If this is done, the Court would also typically reserve jurisdiction to reapportion those fees at a later date, if warranted.

-Even more rare, there are a few situations where Court’s will order an evaluation at no cost to the parties.
-But this is an extremely rare occurrence, and is reserved for special case with unique circumstances.
+Even rarer, there are a few situations in which the Court will order an evaluation at no cost to the parties.
+But this is an infrequent occurrence and is reserved for exceptional cases with unique circumstances.

 In the end, however, it is again the Judge who will ultimately order the cost breakdown.